No Fees Unless We Win

 If you are looking for someone to take you seriously, treat you with respect and integrity, I would call the Herman Law Firm.

-If you were sexually abused in California as a child, you now have the right to bring a claim and hold the institution (church, school, hospital, etc.) accountable, regardless of how old you are or how long ago it happened.
+If you were sexually abused in California as a child, you now have the right to bring a claim and hold the institution (church, foster care system, school, hospital, etc.) accountable, regardless of how old you are or how long ago it happened.
 The window to file your lawsuit is open for a limited time only.
 Contact us today to learn your options.

 Jeff Herman is recognized as the country’s leading attorney for victims of sexual abuse.
 Jeff is aggressive, passionate and skilled.
 If you have a civil sexual abuse case, Jeff is the attorney you want representing you.
 As the firm’s founding and managing partner, Jeff has developed a national reputation for his powerful advocacy and unwavering dedication to his clients.
 He is a first-rate trial lawyer committed to empowering victims of sexual abuse to take back their lives and begin the healing process.